Statement on slavery and human trafficking for financial year 2021-2022

 This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and constitutes The Royal British Legion's modern slavery and human trafficking statement for the financial year 1 October 2021 to 30 September 2022.

 This statement provides background to our organisation and our supply chains, and sets out the steps we have taken to ensure that slavery and human trafficking is not taking place in our organisation or any of our supply chains.

 The Royal British Legion (RBL) is a registered charity incorporated by Royal Charter with charity number 219279.
-As at 30 September 2020, we have three (3) subsidiaries that are companies limited by guarantee and ten (10) subsidiaries that are private companies limited by shares.
+As at 26 September 2022, we have three (3) subsidiaries that are companies limited by guarantee and eight (8) subsidiaries that are private companies limited by shares.
 Of the subsidiary companies, five (5) also have charitable status.
-As at 30 September 2020, we had approximately 1760 employees.
+As at 30 September 2022, we had approximately 1,867 employees.

 Since 1921, the RBL has aspired to deliver on its three key charitable objectives: we provide for the needs of the Armed Forces community of Service Personnel, veterans, and their families; we champion their interests with policy makers, legislators and authorities; and we commemorate their service and sacrifice through our Remembrance activities.

 The RBL’s objectives are to safeguard the memory of those who have fought and died in conflicts past and present, and to provide advice, information and support to serving men and women, veterans and their families in areas such as education, employment, mental and physical health and independent living.
 It is a role we continue to fill to this day.
 We are committed to ensuring that every member of the Armed Forces community is able to live happily and independently, with a sustainable future.

 Our activities are overseen by our Board of Trustees who have ultimate responsibility for all that we do.
 The RBL's day-to-day management resides in the Executive Board which reports directly to the Board of Trustees.